Ryuta-san5353/web-api-ca/README.md

 ## Integrating with React App

 Describe how you integrated your React app with the API.
 List the views that use your Web API instead of the TMDB API.
 Describe any other updates to the React app from Assignment One.

+Integration Details:
+- The react app uses fetch to send HTTP requests to the web API.
+Each request includes a JWT token in the Authorization header for authentication.
+- Pages that require user authentication are wrapped in a protected routes which ensurers the user is logged in before accessing the pages.

+Views:
+- Profile page
+- Favorites page (not created properly, succeeded to save in database but I could't display user favorites on a page.)
+- Log in page
+- Sign up page
+- Other pages are pages created from data retrieved from the TMDB API by the backend and data retrived from WEB-API on the front end.

+Updates from Assignment One:
+- Authentication: Added login and signup pages, integrated JWT-based authentication with the Web-API.
+-

 ## Independent learning (if relevant)